Skip to main content

 Shall be deemed:

-1. Businessman or professional not established in the Community: any businessman or professional who has the headquarters of his economic activity outside the Community and does not have a permanent establishment in the territory of the Community.
+1. Businessman or professional not established in the Community: Any entrepreneur or professional whose business activity is based outside the Community and who does not have a permanent establishment in the territory of the Community.

-2. Member State of Identification: the Member State that the businessman or professional not established in the Community has chosen to declare the start of his activity
+2. Member State of identification: the Member State chosen by the entrepreneur or professional not established in the Community to declare the start of his activity

-3. Member state of consumption: the Member State in which the provision of the services takes place.
+3. Member State of consumption: the Member State in which the provision of services takes place.

 2. Scope

-Entrepreneurs or professionals not established in the Community, who provide services to people who do not have the status of entrepreneur or professional and who are established in the Community or who have their domicile or habitual residence there, may benefit from this special regime.
+This special regime may be used by entrepreneurs or professionals not established in the Community, who provide services to persons who do not have the status of entrepreneur or professional and who are established in the Community or who have their domicile or habitual residence there.

-The regime will apply to all services provided in the Community.
+The regime will apply to all services provided which must be deemed to be carried out in the Community.

 3. Identification for the purposes of this regime

-The Tax Administration will identify the businessman or professional not established in the Community for the purposes of this regime by means of an individual number that will be notified electronically.
+The tax authorities will identify the business owner or professional not established in the Community for the purposes of this regime by means of an individual number that will be notified electronically.

 4. Formal obligations

-The formal obligations in case Spain is the identification member state are the following:
+The formal obligations in the event that Spain is the identifying member state are the following:

 1. Have a tax identification number

-2. Submit the declaration of initiation, modification or cessation of the operations included in this special regime (form 035).
+2. Submit the declaration of commencement, modification or cessation of operations included in this special regime (form 035).

-The initiation statement will include the following information:
+The opening statement shall include the following information:

 • Name and surname or company name.